 Real Savings Benefits

 Along with the design quality, China manufacturing costs are low.
 Building-space costs per square foot are about 1/10 of those in the USA, hourly wages even less than that, and these low labor costs justify simple single-purpose machinery, which is cheaper.
 In addition, there are much lower overhead costs, as China manufacturing plants do not have to meet the same stringent safety and environmental regulations as US plants do.

-These manufacturing savings more than balance out the cost of shipping a container of furniture across the Pacific — in fact, the cost of shipping a container of furniture from the port of Shenzhen to the west coast of the USA is about the same as that of transporting a trailer of furniture from the east to the west coast.
-This low transport cost means that it is easy to transport North American hardwood lumber and veneer back to China for use in furniture manufacture, using the empty containers.
-The imbalance of trade means the costs of transit back to Shenzhen are one-third of the transit costs from Shenzhen to USA.
+These manufacturing savings more than balance out the cost of shipping a container of furniture across the Pacific.
+In fact, the cost of shipping a furniture container from Shenzhen to the US west coast is quite affordable.
+It’s about the same as that of transporting a trailer of furniture from the east to the west coast.
+This low transport cost means that it’s easy to transport North American hardwood lumber and veneer back to China for use in furniture manufacture, using the empty containers.
+The imbalance of trade means the costs of transit back to Shenzhen are one-third of the transit costs from Shenzhen to the USA.

-China manufacturing and US consumption form the dominant axis of the global furniture industry, and US producers are well advised to take advantage of this.
+China manufacturing and US consumption form the dominant axis of the global wood product furniture industry.
+Furthermore, US producers are well advised to take advantage of this.
 Of course, there are many pitfalls to manufacturing offshore, and companies like ITI are there to deal with these problems on your behalf.
 By using the services of one of these companies, you could find China manufacturing opens up unbelievably exciting prospects.